Spend the summer uncovering Latino/a/x stories at the Chicago History Museum

 Additional Resources

 In 1987, Congress officially designated March as Women’s History Month to commemorate, learn about, and reflect on women who have been history makers on their own terms.
 Chicago has had its fair share of influential women who have shaped not only the city, but the entire nation through their activism and work.
-In an effort to bring these narratives to the forefront, we’re proud to present this reader highlighting stories, exhibitions, and resources from the Chicago History Museum that elevate the stories of three of Chicago’s most notable women in the late nineteenth and early twentieth centuries—Lucy Parsons, Jane Addams, and Ida B. Wells-Barnett—in one convenient place.
+In an effort to bring these narratives to the forefront, we’re proud to present this reader highlighting stories, exhibitions, and resources from the Chicago History Museum that elevate the stories of three of Chicago’s most notable women in the late 19th and early 20th centuries—Lucy Parsons, Jane Addams, and Ida B. Wells-Barnett—in one convenient place.

 Three-quarter length portrait of Mrs. Lucy E. Parsons, arrested for rioting during an unemployment protest at Hull House in Chicago.